jamalhansen/personal-goals/README.md

 - [ ] My personal goals workflow blog post
 - [ ] [vim adventures](http://vim-adventures.com/)
 - [ ] Write an about me page for my blog
-- [ ] Pick a new color scheme for my blog
 - [ ] Use [Code Triage](http://www.codetriage.com/) to contribute to open source
 - [ ] Review my resume to keep it up to date
 - [ ] Shore up my Html 5 and Css 3 skills
 - [ ] Complete Markov Chains Ruby Quiz in Python
 - [X] Read [Html 5: Up & Running](http://diveintohtml5.info)
+- [X] Strip my blog down to bare basic style
-- [ ] Strip my blog down to bare basics and build HTML5 and CSS from the ground up
+- [ ] Restyle my blog and manually build it with HTML5 and CSS from the ground up

 ### Back Burner